-As the parent of three young adults—the youngest of whom is heading off to his freshman year this August—I can tell you first-hand the importance of making this checklist well ahead of your departure date.
+As the parent of three young adults, I can tell you first-hand the importance of making this checklist well ahead of your departure date.
 Done right, the process can be fun.
 After all, you’re not only working together to gather the things they’ll need but some of the more personal items they’ll enjoy—items that can help them express who they are, in what might be the first space they’ve lived in without you.

 Think Beyond Their Freshman Year